omoral02/ui_dashboard/README.md

 1. Changing the `const dev_mode` comperative operator using `process.env.NODE_ENV (!== || ==) production` boolean result will toggle the ternary operator found in the property `config.mode:` to `dev_mode ? development : production`.
 Mode and output is logged on compile.

+OR

-2. You can also remove or change the `NODE_ENV=` environment variable argument used in the package.json script declarations:
+2. You can remove or change the `NODE_ENV=` environment variable argument used in the package.json script declarations:

         "scripts": {
-            "dev:server": "./warning.sh && NODE_ENV=development ./node_modules/.bin/webpack-dev-server --open --watch-poll",
+            "dev:server": "./warning.sh && NODE_ENV=development ./node_modules/.bin/webpack-dev-server",
             "webpack": "rm ./dist/public/ -rf | NODE_ENV=production webpack --progress"
         }